Sicily in a Weekend: Ancient Temples, Street Food & Turquoise Coasts

 Evening

-Aperitivo & Dinner in the Kalsa District
+Aperitivo then dinner in the Kalsa neighborhood

 Where to Stay Tonight